-Buying or selling a property is a complex legal process and is probably the biggest financial transaction you’ll ever be involved in, so it’s essential you find out as much as possible about the buying and selling process before you begin.
+Buying or selling a property is a complex legal process and is probably the biggest financial transaction you’ll be involved in.
+It’s essential you find out as much as possible about the process before you begin.

 Buyers and sellers guide

-This simple, easy to read guide provides buyers and sellers with information on key things they should know about the buying and selling process, what to expect from their real estate agent and the different methods of buying or selling.
+This guide provides buyers and sellers with information on key things they should know about the buying and selling process, what to expect from the real estate agent and the different methods of buying or selling.

 Buyers and sellers guide - Get smart before buying and selling property (.pdf 692 KB)

-What you need to know if you’re buying or selling a property
+What you need to know about buying or selling a property

 Get independent legal advice